Turkey Vulture by Jon Hornbuckle.

 The species listed below are usually present during the northern autumn migration season.

-Raptors such as Osprey, Turkey Vulture, Hook-billed, Mississippi (mostly early Sep), Snail, (American) Swallow-tailed (mostly late Aug) and White-tailed Kites, Broad-winged (mostly mid-Sep to early Oct), Cooper’s, Sharp-shinned and Swainson’s (mostly mid-Oct) Hawks, and American Kestrel, endemics including Bumblebee Hummingbird, Russet Nightingale Thrush, Blue Mockingbird, Red Warbler, Rufous-capped Brush Finch, Collared Towhee and Striped Sparrow, the near-endemic Mexican Chickadee, and a chance of the endemics Tuxtla (Purplish-backed) Quail Dove, Long-tailed Sabrewing, Mexican Sheartail and Hooded Yellowthroat, plus Magnificent Frigatebird, Bare-throated Tiger Heron and Keel-billed Toucan, as well as Plain Chachalaca, American White and Brown Pelicans, Anhinga, herons, Reddish Egret, Pinnated Bittern, White and White-faced Ibises, Roseate Spoonbill, Wood Stork, Black and Lesser Yellow-headed Vultures, Common Black, Roadside and Short-tailed Hawks, Collared Forest Falcon, Crested Caracara, Aplomado, Bat and Laughing Falcons, Grey-necked Wood Rail, Limpkin, Double-striped Thick-knee, Collared Plover, Black-necked Stilt, Northern Jacana, other shorebirds, Royal Tern, White-winged Dove, Red-billed Pigeon, a few parrots, Squirrel Cuckoo, Groove-billed Ani, Black-and-white and Mottled Owls, White-collared Swift, hummingbirds including Little and Long-tailed Hermits, and Violet Sabrewing, Black-headed and Violaceous Trogons, Blue-crowned Motmot (coeruliceps and lessonii), Amazon, Belted and Green Kingfishers, Collared Aracari, woodpeckers such as Acorn and Lineated, Buff-throated Foliage-gleaner, woodcreepers, numerous tyrant flycatchers including Eastern Kingbird (mostly mid-Sep), Fork-tailed, Scissor-tailed (mostly Oct) and Vermilion, and Common Tody Flycatcher and Great Kiskadee, Bright-rumped Attila, Black-crowned and Masked Tityras, vireos, Brown, Green and Steller’s Jays, Mangrove Swallow, White-breasted Nuthatch, wrens including Rufous-naped, Eastern Bluebird, Curve-billed Thrasher, Grey Silky Flycatcher, many warblers including Crescent-chested, Golden-browed, Olive and Rufous-capped, and Northern and Tropical Parulas, Common Bush Tanager, Yellow-winged Tanager, euphonias, Cinnamon-bellied Flower-piercer, Red-legged Honeycreeper Dickcissel, orioles, Yellow-billed Cacique, Chestnut-headed and Montezuma’s Oropendolas, and Black-headed Siskin.
+Raptors such as Osprey, Turkey Vulture, Hook-billed, Mississippi (mostly early Sep), Snail, (American) Swallow-tailed (mostly late Aug) and White-tailed Kites, Broad-winged (mostly mid-Sep to early Oct), Cooper’s, Sharp-shinned and Swainson’s (mostly mid-Oct) Hawks, and American Kestrel, endemics including Bumblebee Hummingbird, Blue-crowned Motmot, Russet Nightingale Thrush, Blue Mockingbird, Red Warbler, Rufous-capped Brush Finch, Collared Towhee and Striped Sparrow, the near-endemic Mexican Chickadee, and a chance of the endemics Tuxtla (Purplish-backed) Quail Dove, Long-tailed Sabrewing, Mexican Sheartail and Hooded Yellowthroat, plus Plain Chachalaca, Bare-throated Tiger Heron, Reddish Egret, Pinnated Bittern, White and White-faced Ibises, Roseate Spoonbill, Wood Stork, American White and Brown Pelicans, Magnificent Frigatebird, Anhinga, Black and Lesser Yellow-headed Vultures, Common Black, Roadside and Short-tailed Hawks, Collared Forest Falcon, Crested Caracara, Aplomado, Bat and Laughing Falcons, Russet-naped Wood Rail, Limpkin, Double-striped Thick-knee, Collared Plover, Northern Jacana, other shorebirds, White-winged Dove, Red-billed Pigeon, a few parrots, Groove-billed Ani, Black-and-white and Mottled Owls, White-collared Swift, hummingbirds including Little and Long-tailed Hermits, and Violet Sabrewing, Black-headed and Violaceous Trogons, Amazon, Belted and Green Kingfishers, Keel-billed Toucan, Collared Aracari, woodpeckers such as Acorn and Lineated, Buff-throated Foliage-gleaner, woodcreepers, numerous tyrant flycatchers including Eastern Kingbird (mostly mid-Sep), Fork-tailed, Scissor-tailed (mostly Oct) and Vermilion, and Common Tody Flycatcher and Great Kiskadee, Bright-rumped Attila, Black-crowned and Masked Tityras, vireos, Brown, Green and Steller’s Jays, Mangrove Swallow, White-breasted Nuthatch, wrens including Rufous-naped, Eastern Bluebird, Curve-billed Thrasher, Grey Silky Flycatcher, many warblers including Crescent-chested, Golden-browed, Olive and Rufous-capped, and Northern and Tropical Parulas, Common Bush Tanager, Yellow-winged Tanager, euphonias, Cinnamon-bellied Flower-piercer, Red-legged Honeycreeper Dickcissel, orioles, Yellow-billed Cacique, Chestnut-headed and Montezuma’s Oropendolas, and Black-headed Siskin.
 Also a chance of Great Black and Zone-tailed Hawks, Black Skimmer, Black-crested Coquette, Tody Motmot and Black-throated Shrike Tanager.

 Mantled Howler Monkey.